excellalabs/docker-workshop-2/README.2.md

 The `kubectl run` command can create a deployment, which creates a pod (along with a ReplicaSet) with your container(s).

+In general, users shouldn’t need to create pods directly.
+They should almost always use controllers even for singletons, such as Deployments.

 1. Createa a serivce:

     1. Run an alpine image with a ping commnad via a pod: `kubectl run pingpong --image alpine ping 8.8.8.8`